In setback to Turkey's Erdogan, opposition makes huge gains in local election

 “According to the data we have obtained, it seems our citizens’ trust in us, their faith in us has paid off,” Imamoglu said.

-Imamoglu won some 50% of the votes in Istanbul while AKP's candidate Murat Kurum, a former urbanization and environment minister, received 41%, according to TRT.
-Polls had pointed to a close race between the two.
+Imamoglu won 50.6% of the votes in Istanbul, while AKP candidate Murat Kurum, a former urbanization and environment minister, received 40.5%, according to Anadolu.
+Opinion polls had pointed to a close race between the two.

 A six-party opposition alliance that was led by CHP disintegrated after it failed to oust Erdogan in last year's election, unable to capitalize on the economic crisis and the government's initially poor response to last year's devastating earthquake that killed more than 53,000 people.